matthewlloyd/Llama-Mini-Firmware/README.md

 will just print out the suggested PID values without changing the settings, and they won't get written to EEPROM.

-Note also that due to [this bug](https://github.com/prusa3d/Prusa-Firmware-Buddy/issues/798) in Prusa's edition of Marlin, to autotune the bed using `M303` you must specify `E-2` instead of the usual  `E-1`, otherwise you will see the error message `PID autotune failed! - Temperature too high`.

 ---

 ### Print Progress